Bill Lochead: National hockey league

 Lochead scored 16 goals as a rookie with the Wings in 1974–75 while playing on a line with Bill Hogaboam and Nick Libett.
 He continued to contribute as a role player for four and a half years which saw his point producing rise as Lochead gained confidence.
 He finally hit the 20-goal mark in the 1977–78 NHL season, helping the club to reach the playoffs for the first time in eight years.
 Playing on a line with Dale McCourt and Paul Woods, the Red Wings defeated the Atlanta Flames in the first round of the playoffs and Lochead scored two goals in the deciding 3–2 win at Olympia Stadium.
-His series winning goal is still remembered by many Red Wing fans.
+His series-winning goals are still remembered by many Red Wing fans; the victory over Atlanta was the Wings' only playoff series win in the almost two decades between 1967 and 1986.

 After missing the first two months of the 1978–79 NHL season due to a training camp knee injury, Lochead could not get his game back to the level of the previous season and he was claimed off waivers by the Colorado Rockies on February 9, 1979.
 He would play the final 26 games of the season with Colorado.
 In the off-season he was traded to the New York Rangers but ended up appearing in only seven games that season as he spent most of the year with the New Haven Nighthawks of the American Hockey League.
 In the lower-tiered league he scored 46 goals and was placed on the AHL's first all-star team.
 Lochead contributed strongly to the Nighthawks in playoff scoring that year, but the team fell in the semi-finals to the eventual champion Hershey Bears.
 Lochead also won the "Minor League Player of the Year Award" that season.